 So the intent here is that the boy is hungry and he asks the device for information.
-How does the device know that this is edible or no in the context of the current technical world:
+How does the device know that this is edible or no in the context of the current technological world:

 - Point the camera to the plant

 - Send the image to be recognized

 - Check if edible = true

 - Return the result together with some information

 I am not sure if that question was asked directly in the novel, but when we are talking about Maerlyn in the Dark Tower, we must ask the question.

 The intent here is to understand if this person has a good reputation or not in this case.
 How do we do that: